Dunkin’ French Cruller Donut

 Donut

-Sodium Aluminum Phosphate – used in the French Cruller Mix – is an inorganic compound that contains sodium salts of aluminum phosphates.
+Sodium Aluminum Phosphate is an inorganic compound that contains sodium salts of aluminum phosphates (odorless, white crystalline chemical compounds).

 In food production, sodium aluminum phosphates are typically used as a leavening agent.
-For clarity, bakers and food manufacturers use the additive as an acid to create a chemical reaction that triggers baked goods such as breads to rise.
+Bakers and food manufacturers use the additive as an acid to create a chemical reaction that triggers baked goods such as breads to rise.

 Allergens